fatcatdog/SpringJpaVueJsTodoApp/README.md

 This is a "todo" or "task manager" CRUD app.
-On my machine I have Docker(optional), Node.js, npm, Java 8, and MySql 8 installed.
+On my machine I have Docker(optional), Node.js, npm, Maven,Java 8, and MySql 8 installed.
 I was on a Mac when I built these apps so Windows commands likely are different.

 This fullstack application contains the following:
 -Java 8, SpringBoot, JPA, MySql backend